Duality of optimization problems with gauge functions: Introduction

 \section{Introduction}

 The \emph{gauge optimization} (GO) problem is described as follows~\cite{ABD2017,F1987,FM2016,FMP2014}:

 where $\mathcal{X} \subseteq \mb{R}^n$ is a closed convex set and $g \colon \mb{R}^n \rightarrow \mb{R}\cup\{\infty\}$ is a \emph{gauge} function.
 Here, we say that $g$ is a gauge function if $g$ is convex, nonnegative, positively homogeneous and satisfies $g(0) = 0$.
 Note that GO problems are convex because gauge functions are also convex.
-Freund~\cite{F1987} first introduced~\eqref{eq:go} where $\mathcal{X}$ is described by convex nonlinear constraints, and proposed its dual formulation, that is called gauge dual and is different from the usual Lagrangian dual.
-Then he showed some duality results.
-Moreover, he presented that \eqref{eq:go} includes some well-known problems, such as, linear programming, $p$-norm optimization problems with $p \in [1, \infty]$ and convex quadratic optimization problems~\cite{F1987}.
+Freund~\cite{F1987} first introduced~\eqref{eq:go}, proposed a dual formulation called the gauge dual (which differs from the usual Lagrangian dual), and proved some duality results.
+He also showed that the class of gauge optimization problems includes the well-known linear programming, $p$-norm optimization problems with $p \in [1, \infty]$ and convex quadratic optimization problems~\cite{F1987}.

 Recently, Friedlander et al.~\cite{FMP2014} considered a specific form of GO problem in which~$\mathcal{X}$ is described as $\mathcal{X} := \{ x \in \R^n \mid h( b - Ax ) \leq \sigma \}$, where $h$ is a gauge function, $\sigma$~is a scalar, and $b$, $A$ are, respectively, a vector and a matrix with appropriate dimensions.
 They gave a closed form of its gauge dual.
 Afterwards, Friedlander and Mac\^edo~\cite{FM2016} applied this gauge duality to solve low-rank spectral optimization problems.
-Aravkin et al.~\cite{ABD2017} presented some theoretical results for the GO problem, in particular, they gave optimality conditions, and a way to recover a primal solution from the gauge dual.
+Aravkin et al.~\cite{ABD2017} presented some theoretical results for the GO problem.
+In particular, they gave optimality conditions, and a way to recover a primal solution from the gauge dual.
 In that paper, they also extended their results to a more general convex optimization problem, where $g$ and $h$ were not necessarily gauge functions.
 In addition, they proposed the perspective duality, which is an extension of the gauge duality.

 The gauge optimization problems in these previous works~\cite{ABD2017,F1987,FM2016,FMP2014} do not involve linear terms in their objective functions.
 Therefore, these GO frameworks cannot directly handle linear conic optimization problems.
 More recently, Yamanaka and Yamashita~\cite{YY2017} considered the following \emph{positively homogeneous optimization} (PHO) problem: